jgoalby/jgoalby.github.io/_articles/vscodeipad.md

     - CMD-OPT-UP/DOWN adds a cursor up or down from current position
     - SHIFT-OPT-i after making a selection will add a cursor to the end of lines
     - CMD-SHIFT-L causes all occurrences under cursor to be selected with multiple cursors
+    - OPT-CLICK puts a cursor where you click
+    - CMD-D press multiple times to add a cursor on the word under current position
 - List of useful shortcuts and how they are helpful
     - CMD-S
     - CMD-/ for commenting and uncommenting